 I couldn’t help feeling sympathetic towards him because of this, especially considered how differently Mr. Darcy is portrayed: although he’s grumpy, wooden and somewhat rude (especially in the movie, less so in the miniseries but that’s because Colin Firth is congenitally unable to project unlikability) we in the audience (and Elizabeth) are drawn to him.

 Darcy’s sins and flaws (at least in the first half) aren’t really lesser than Mr. Collins’s, they’re just different.
 There is something odd and somewhat unfair about how differently you’re obviously supposed to feel about the two.
-The degree to which others are drawn to vs. repulsed by is completely disproportional to the difference in how well or badly they behave.
+The degree to which others are drawn to vs. repulsed by them is completely disproportional to the difference in how well or badly they behave.

 Based on observable behavior, Darcy doesn’t deserve to be given the benefit of the doubt to the degree that he is and Collins doesn’t deserve to be the pariah that he is.
 Collins isn’t a great man but he isn’t a particularly bad one either, morally speaking.
 Yes, he’s haughty and oblivious to others but he certainly tries to be friendly and polite, which is more than you can say about Darcy.
 Collins is incompetent, not malicious.